[TOC]

 7. Debugging LaMEM

 If you are only a user of LaMEM, any text-editor is sufficient to change the *.dat LaMEM input files.
-Yet, if you are planning to do some more serious code development, it is quite helpful to install a more professional debugging environment.
-There is quite some discussion within the development team, what the best environment is to use.
-Boris and Tobias really like Microsoft Visual Studio Code, whereas Anton swears with Eclipse.
-The advantage of MVSC is that it is easy to setup and get running, but does not allow parallel debugging.
-Eclipse, on the other hand, does allow for parallel debugging but can be more tricky to get up and running with PETSc.
+Yet, if you are planning to do some more serious code development, it is quite helpful to install a more professional debugging environment such as Microsoft Visual Studio Code or Eclipse.

 7.1.
 Microsoft Visual Studio Code